pufferffish/wad2-groupproject/README.md

 Run the content of [this script](WAD2Project10A/django_setup.py) in `python3 manage.py shell` before testing anything.

+To test the login mechanism, goto [/microsoft/to-auth-redirect/](http://localhost:8000/microsoft/to-auth-redirect/), it should redirect you to Microsoft login site. use [/onlypics/whoami](http://localhost:8000/onlypics/whoami) to test if it works.

 Project Idea:
     --> A site where which we can upload and sell images;
     --> ...